 This page is devoted to the Japanese Language Proficiency Exam or JLPT (日本語能力試験).
-It was originally inspired by Robert’s excellent JLPT level 3 Roundup page, I wanted to chronicle my efforts to pass the JLPT and what works for me, and what doesn’t.
-Also, I wanted to share more general advice for mastering Japanese language, which is reputed to be one of the most difficult in the world, and to help others prepare for the JLPT.
-For 2010, I decided to take the N3 rather than jumping up to the N2, due to other unrelated projects and overall lack of time to prepare.
-In 2011 though, I took the N2 exam and passed.
-I’m undecided if I want to try for the N1 exam someday because the commitment is much longer.
+It was originally inspired by Robert’s excellent JLPT level 3 Roundup page, I chronicled my efforts to pass the JLPT and what worked for me, and what didn’t.
+Also, I shared more general advice for mastering Japanese language, which is reputed to be one of the most difficult in the world, and to help others prepare for the JLPT.

 Even if you think you’re familiar with basic Japanese, I highly recommend reviewing it anyway because we can all use some improvement.

 Seperately, when I first learned Japanese, I spent a lot of time using podcasts from JapanesePod101.com which helped me get familiar with the basic grammar in small, easy steps.
 It helped me get on my feet, in other words.

 But my Japanese really didn’t improve beyond the basics until I followed my wife’s advice to spend more time reading Japanese comics and books, and less time studying.
 Once I did that, I could feel noticeable improvement.
 Really, all that matters for learning Japanese or any language or skill is frequent exposure.
 Reading, listening, learning with SRS tools like Anki is all you need.
 A little bit every day, something you enjoy doing anyway, just like that.
 You get good at driving a car because you do it all the time, and in the same way, if you keep using your foreign language, you’ll just get better and better at it.